Johann Heinrich Lambert

-Johann Heinrich Lambert (/de/; Jean-Henri Lambert; 26 or 28 August 1728 – 25 September 1777) was a polymath from the Republic of Mulhouse, at that time allied to the Swiss Confederacy, who made important contributions to the subjects of mathematics, physics (particularly optics), philosophy, astronomy and map projections.
+Johann Heinrich Lambert (/de/; Jean-Henri Lambert; 26 or 28 August 1728 – 25 September 1777) was an Alsatian polymath from the Republic of Mulhouse—then an associate of the Swiss Confederacy—who made fundamental contributions to mathematics, physics (particularly optics), philosophy, astronomy, and map projections.

 Biography

-Lambert was born in 1728 into a Huguenot family in the city of Mulhouse, nowadays in Alsace, France, at that time a city-state allied to the Swiss Confederacy.
-Some sources give 26 August as his birth date and others 28 August.
-Leaving school at 12, he continued to study in his free time while undertaking a series of jobs.
-These included assistant to his father (a tailor), a clerk at a nearby iron works, a private tutor, secretary to the editor of Basler Zeitung and, at the age of 20, private tutor to the sons of Count Salis in Chur.
-Travelling Europe with his charges (1756–1758) allowed him to meet established mathematicians in the German states, The Netherlands, France and the Italian states.
-On his return to Chur he published his first books (on optics and cosmology) and began to seek an academic post.
-After a few short posts he was rewarded (1763) by an invitation to a position at the Prussian Academy of Sciences in Berlin, where he gained the sponsorship of Frederick II of Prussia, and became a friend of Leonhard Euler.
-In this stimulating and financially stable environment, he worked prodigiously until his death in 1777.
+Lambert was born in 1728 into a Huguenot family in the city-state of Mulhouse (in modern-day Alsace, France), which was allied to the Swiss Confederacy.
+His family had fled from Lorraine following the Thirty Years War.
+Historical sources differ on his exact date of birth, citing either 26 or 28 August.

+Forced to leave school at age twelve due to financial constraints, Lambert pursued an exhaustive course of self-study during his free time while maintaining various jobs.
+In his youth, he worked as an assistant to his father (a tailor), a clerk at a local ironworks, a private tutor, and a secretary to the editor of the Basler Zeitung.
+At age twenty, he secured a position as private tutor to the sons of Count Salis in Chur, Switzerland.

+Between 1756 and 1758, Lambert traveled extensively across Europe with his pupils, affording him the opportunity to connect with established mathematicians and intellectuals throughout the German states, the Netherlands, France, and the Italian states.
+Upon returning to Chur, he published his first major treatises on optics and cosmology and began seeking a formal academic appointment.

+Following several short-term positions, Lambert's growing reputation earned him an invitation in 1763 to join the Prussian Academy of Sciences in Berlin.
+Supported by Frederick II of Prussia and working alongside Leonhard Euler, he spent his remaining years in this intellectually stimulating and financially secure environment, producing a prolific volume of work until his death in 1777.